LLNL/radiuss-shared-ci/docs/sphinx/user_guide/setup_ci.rst

    :scale: 18 %
    :align: center

-   Once Spack and the build script setup, we focus of the Shared CI Infrastructure itself.
+   Once Spack and the build script set up, we focus of the Shared CI Infrastructure itself.

-The third step in adopting RADIUSS CI infrastructure is to setup the CI.

-After implementing the first two steps :ref:`use_spack-label` and :ref:`build_and_test-label`, you should be able to use the shared CI infrastructure.
+After completing the first two steps :ref:`use_spack-label` and :ref:`build_and_test-label`, you should be able to use the shared CI infrastructure.
 In more complex scenarios, you will always be able to use the template as a starting point for a custom implementation.